justeattakeaway/Genything/CONTRIBUTING.md

 * [Submitting Pull Requests](#Submitting-Pull-Requests)

 ## Submitting Pull Requests
-Contributions are welcome, but before submmitting a pull request add relevant tests and ensure your changes don't break any existing tests.
+Contributions are welcome, but before submitting a pull request add relevant tests and ensure your changes don't break any existing tests.

 Ways of contributing:
 * report bugs